wernerdegroot/atombeak/README.md

 When the operation is finished, the implementation first validates the log and, if validation is successful, commits the log.
 The validation step examines each `read` recorded in the log, and checks that the value in the log matches the value currently in the real store state.
 If so, validation succeeds, and the commit step takes all the writes recorded in the log and writes them to the store state by dispatching all the associated actions.

 What if validation fails?
 Then the transaction has had an inconsistent view of the store state.
 So we abort the transaction, re-initialise the log, and run the operation all over again.
 This process is called re-execution.
 Since none of the operations `write`s have been committed to the store state, it is perfectly safe to run it again.
-However, notice that it is crucial that act contains no effects that may not be repeated.
-Fetching from a webserver may or may not be acceptable.
+However, notice that it is crucial that the operation contains no code that may not be repeated.
+Fetching from a web server may or may not be acceptable.

 ### Blocking and choice